Maintained and updated by TWICE#9958

-A: We are going a bit ahead of ourselves with the way the guide is planned out, but in short, Eula’s Elemental Burst gains more damage based on the number of Normal Attacks, Elemental Skill and Burst hit in a duration.
+A: We are going a bit ahead of ourselves with the way the guide is planned out, but in short, Eula’s Elemental Burst gains more damage based on the number of times Normal Attacks, Elemental Skills and Bursts deal damage in a duration.
 Because of this, we should only do Normal Attacks to maximize their damage.
-Also, Dragonstrike is a very mechanically demanding combo that is very hard to pull off consistently, and failing to Dragonstrike is a DPS loss, so it is better not to risk it.
+Dragonstrikes are not worth the large potential DPS loss, and do not add much even when performed optimally.

 Eula’s Elemental Skill is a simple slash that deals Cryo damage.
-Your Tap E gives you Grimheart stacks, that you can expend on your Hold E to gain more damage, and at 2 Grimheart stacks, you gain access to a Physical and Cryo resistance reduction on enemies, which helps you, again, deal more damage.
+Your Tap E gives you Grimheart stacks that you can expend on your Hold E to gain more damage.
+At 2 Grimheart stacks, your Hold E grants Physical and Cryo resistance reduction on enemies, which helps you deal more damage.

 Eula’s Elemental Skill is the basis of why she is such a top-tier Physical damage carry and competitive hyper-carry in general.
 One of the weaknesses of a Physical carry is they inherently lack modified or extra damage through reactions, and they have to compensate with higher base values on attacks.
-However, certain enemies hard counter these very one-dimensional high values with high Physical resistances (Whooperflowers, shielded Fatui Harbingers, the Ruin-class).
-Having an in-built Physical and Cryo resistance shred means Eula is reliable and self-sufficient with a high damage baseline, even in situations where she cannot gain access to Superconduct.
+However, certain enemies counter these very one-dimensional high values with high Physical resistances (Whooperflowers, shielded Fatui Harbingers, the Ruin-class).
+Having a built-in Physical and Cryo resistance shred means Eula has a high damage baseline, even in situations where she cannot gain access to Superconduct.
 That said, your teams should still be designed to grant additional shred, such as Superconduct, Rosaria’s C6, etc.

 Here is an illustrative calculation of the damage gain by having a Eula-level shred when dealing Physical damage: